kittykg/neural-dnf/README.md

 # Neural DNF-based Models

-Neural DNF-based models, using semi-symbolic layers based on pix2rule's vanilla neural DNF model [1].

-We also include the extended model neural DNF-EO (NDNF-EO) from [2].

-Our new model: neural DNF with mutex-tanh activation (NDNF-MT) model is implemented as class `NeuralDNFMutexTanh` in `neural_ndnf/neural_dnf.py` .
+A collection of neural DNF-based models based on semi-symbolic layers introduced in the pix2rule [1].

+## Models

-The mutex-tanh activation is implemented as a function `mutex_tanh(...)` in `neural_ndnf/common.py` .
+The following models are implemented in `neural_ndnf/neural_dnf.py`:

+**Neural DNF** (`NeuralDNF`): The vanilla neural DNF model from pix2rule [1], consisting of a conjunctive semi-symbolic layer and a disjunctive neural layer, both with tanh activation.

+**Neural DNF-EO** (`NeuralDNFEO`): An extension of the neural DNF model from [2], with a frozen conjunctive layer as a constraint layer after the disjunctive layer.

+**Neural DNF-MT** (`NeuralDNFMutexTanh`): Our new model introduced in the paper [3], consisting of a conjunctive semi-symbolic layer with tanh activation and a disjunctive neural layer with the mutex-tanh activation (implemented as a function `mutex_tanh(...)` in `neural_ndnf/common.py`).
 The semi-symbolic layer with mutex-tanh activation is implemented as class `SemiSymbolicMutexTanh` in `neural_ndnf/semi_symbolic.py` .

 ## How to Use